 - Co-administer SNC Canvas.

-- Create and deliver asynchronous and synchronous trainings for faculty; offer ongoing in person and webinar trainings on subjects such as Quality Matters, OSCQR, Canvas LMS, technology tools such as video, and so forth.
+- Create and deliver asynchronous and synchronous trainings for faculty; offer ongoing in person and webinar trainings on subjects such as Quality Matters, OSCQR, Canvas LMS, technology tools such as video, etc.

-- Develops materials for Faculty such as online course instructional guides, master training documents, and facilitator guides.
+- Develop materials for faculty such as online course instructional guides, master training documents, and facilitator guides.

-- Confers with internal and external subject matter experts to identify and determine needs of the course and appropriate method of delivery based on what the end-users need to learn.
+- Confer with internal and external subject matter experts to identify and determine the needs of the course and the appropriate method of delivery, based on what the end-users need to learn.

-- Assists subject matter experts in translating content knowledge into a course design map leading to the final product of an online, in person or hybrid course.
+- Assist subject matter experts in translating content knowledge into a course design map that leads to the final product of an online, in person, or hybrid course.

-- Develops and publishes interactive and engaging multimedia course content and instructional material for online delivery, including text, graphics, interactive elements, and rich media, using a variety of media and web content applications, audio, and video capture programs.
+- Develop and publish interactive and engaging multimedia course content and instructional material for online delivery, including text, graphics, interactive elements, and rich media, using a variety of media and web content applications, audio, and video capture programs.

 - Demonstrate and utilize effective needs analysis, project management, course development, and evaluation skills, as well as knowledge of how people learn, to facilitate improvement.